Just a little of this and that...things I have run across...and a few things that have run across me!

 Sunday after church, a Mom asked her very young daughter

-lesson was about.
+what the lesson was about.

-The daughter answered, "Don't be scared, you'll get
+The daughter answered, "Don't be scared, you'll get your quilt."

 Needless to say, the Mom was perplexed.
 Later in the day,